Created on

-This article explains why some websites, blocked by a Webfiler profile in combination with a SSL Inspection profile, generate a certificate issue in the client’s browser.
+This article describes why some websites, blocked by a Webfiler profile in combination with an SSL Inspection profile, generate a certificate issue in the client’s browser.

 Firefox: